 - Ahmedabad — the commercial and business capital of Gujarat and one of the fastest developing cities in Asia

 - Pune — Maharashtra’s cultural capital, a historic city and home to many educational institutions

 - Jodhpur — the Sun City, also known as the Blue City

 - Nagpur — the geographical center of India

-- Panaji — capital of Goa state, with laidback lifestyle and lots of Portuguese heritage
+- Panaji — the capital of Goa state, with laidback lifestyle and lots of Portuguese heritage

 - Mount Abu — Rajasthan’s only hill station and home to a group of five Jain temples

 - Aurangabad — a few miles from the famous Ajanta and Ellora caves, a sacred site for Hindus, Jains and Buddhists